 Origin of Bhagavad-Gita

-Word Origin and History for bhagavad gita
+Word Origin for Bhagavad-Gita

 A portion of the sacred books of Hinduism; the name means “the song of God.”
 It contains a discussion between the deity Krishna and the Indian hero Arjuna on human nature and human purpose.